4. Actions: the model

 if (msg == null) {

-throw new Exception(String.format("Please enter a message for one of the codes [%s]", listCodes));
+throw new Exception(String.format("Indiquez un message pour l'un des codes [%s]", listCodes));

 }

-// Found - add the error message to the error message string
+// found - add error msg to error msg chain

 buffer.append(String.format("[%s:%s:%s:%s]", locale.toString(), error.getField(), error.getRejectedValue(),